ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-24-the-microservices-monolith-pendulum.markdown

 Monolith in its purest/worst definition is a single component with multiple business responsibilities.
 Microservices is a thought pattern which gives you a model to build complex, multiple business responsibility software, where no individual component has responsibility for more than one business area.
 The services, or applications, that we build at the end of a microservices design should look like little monoliths.
 They should have their own databases, full of all the data they need to operate.
-They shouldn't rely on other systems in real time, but integrate though standardized interfaces.
+They shouldn't rely on other systems in real time but integrate though standardized interfaces.

-People advocate for the rationality of monoliths because they over decomposed when they went to microservices, and created a high-latency version of the mess they had before.
+People advocate for the rationality of monoliths because they over decomposed when they went to microservices and created a high-latency version of the mess they had before.
 They reject the pattern not because of their experience with it, but because they never followed it in the first place.